Lufthansa's Germanwings fails in bid to avert cabin crew strike

-FRANKFURT, Dec 28 (Reuters) - An attempt by Deutsche Lufthansa to avert a planned cabin crew strike at the airline’s Germanwings unit failed on Saturday as their trade union rejected management concessions as insufficient.
+FRANKFURT (Reuters) - An attempt by Deutsche Lufthansa (LHAG.DE) to avert a planned cabin crew strike at the airline’s Germanwings unit failed on Saturday as their trade union rejected management concessions as insufficient.

 An offer by Lufthansa’s short-haul budget division to enter mediation and make concessions on part-time working was jilted by cabin crew union UFO, which said it would proceed with the strike from Monday to Wednesday next week as announced on Friday.